OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    You can set "BIOS Bootable" attribute via "gpt" command or "sysview" app.

+   With GPT.FLT in CONFIG.SYS it is possible to boot OS/2 from a GPT disk.

    As example, you can create "dual boot" flash/hdd drive:

    * init it to GPT in QSINIT